No. 1 Georgia shuts down QB Hooker, No. 2 Tennessee, 27-13

 In a deafening and soggy Sanford Stadium, Georgia led 27-6 before Tennessee scored its first touchdown with 4:15 remaining.

-Hendon Hooker, who entered as the Heisman Trophy frontrunner after taking down Alabama last month, passed for only 195 yards for Tennessee (8-1, 4-1) and was sacked six times by star defensive tackle Jalen Carter and the Bulldogs' defense.
+Hooker, whose Heisman hopes were bolstered by a win over Alabama last month, passed for only 195 yards for Tennessee (8-1, 4-1).
+Hooker was sacked six times by star defensive tackle Jalen Carter and the Bulldogs.

+Tennessee wide receiver Jalin Hyatt said Georgia's defense was ''way more physical than Alabama.''

+Georgia's special teams put more pressure on Tennessee.
+Punter Brett Thorson nailed a 75-yarder that went out of bounds at the Tennessee 1 in the first quarter.
+Jack Podlesny kicked two field goals.

 Hooker threw an interception, lost a fumble that nearly resulted in a safety for Georgia and didn't throw a touchdown pass.

-The Volunteers road that Alabama victory to the top spot in the first College Football Playoff ranking.
-Georgia was No. 3 in those.
+The Volunteers rode that Alabama victory to the top spot in the first College Football Playoff ranking.
+Georgia was No. 3 in last week's CFP ranking.

-That will change Tuesday.
-The Bulldogs also took control of the SEC's East Division in the race.
-They should cruise to another conference championship game.

-Bennett threw scoring passes of 37 yards to Ladd McConkey and 5 yards to Marcus Rosemy-Jacksaint in the first half.
-Bennett also had a 13-yard scoring run.
+Bennett threw scoring passes of 37 yards to McConkey and 5 yards to Marcus Rosemy-Jacksaint in the first half.

 There were more big plays in Georgia's passing game.
 Bennett had completions of 52 yards to Arian Smith and 49 yards to running back Kenny McIntosh.